raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 less than ten seconds this is a fatal error and the client MUST forcibly abort the connection immediately.

-A keepalive interval value of 0xFFFFFFFF (2^32-1 milliseconds, approximately 49.7 days) informs the client that it should generate no keepalive traffic.
+A keepalive interval value of 0xFFFFFFFF represents "infinity" and informs the client that it should generate no keepalive traffic.
 Note that after signaling that the client should generate no keepalive traffic in this way, at any point the server may revise that keepalive traffic requirement by sending a new Keepalive message dictating new Session Timeout values to the client.

+The largest **finite** keepalive interval supported by the current DSO Keepalive TLV is 0xFFFFFFFE (2^32-2 milliseconds, approximately 49.7 days).

 ***